 Remember: the longer the length of your bundles, the more hair your generally going to need.

 The standard weight of one bundle is about 3.5 oz or 100 grams.

-However, the hair bundle that some hair vendors sell weigh about 50 grams, which means that you’ll need more hair bundles sew-ins.
+However, the hair bundle that some hair vendors sell weighs about 50 grams, which means that you’ll need more hair bundle sew-ins.